jupyter/nbconvert/docs/source/execute_api.rst

 .. module:: nbconvert.preprocessors

+Jupyter notebooks are often saved with cleared output cells. nbconvert provides a helpful way to execute the input cells of an .ipynb notebook file and save the results, both input and output cells, as an .ipynb file.

 In this section we show how to execute a ``.ipynb`` notebook document saving the result in notebook format.
-To export the notebook to other formats see section :doc:`nbconvert_library`.
+If you need to export notebooks to other formats (optionally executing them during conversion) see section :doc:`nbconvert_library`.

-Executing notebooks programmatically is useful, for example, as a test layer in Python libraries that include example notebooks, or as a way to automate the data analysis in projects involving more than one notebook.
+Executing notebooks can be very helpful, for example, to run all notebooks in Python library in one step, or as a way to automate the data analysis in projects involving more than one notebook.

 The same functionality of executing notebooks is exposed through a